Government of Canada seeks individuals for new CHARS Organization

 Sustaining Arctic Observing Networks (SAON) Canada Results Bulletin

-The second issue of the Sustaining Arctic Observing Networks (SAON) Canada Results Bulletin is now online.
+The third issue of the Sustaining Arctic Observing Networks (SAON) Canada Results Bulletin is now online.
 This bulletin, developed in partnership with the Canadian chapter of the Association of Polar Early Career Scientists (APECS), communicates results from monitoring and assessment projects in the Canadian North and highlights their links to policy.

 State of Environmental Monitoring in Northern Canada Report